-- (d) The Company has not revalued its Property, Plant and Equipment (including Right-of-use assets) or intangible assets during the year.
-Accordingly, the reporting under Clause 3(i)(d) of the Order is not applicable to the Company. - (e) Based on the information and explanations furnished to us, no proceedings have been initiated on or are pending against the Company for holding benami property under the Prohibition of Benami Property Transactions Act, 1988 (as amended in 2016) (formerly the Benami Transactions (Prohibition) Act, 1988 (45 of 1988)) and Rules made thereunder, and therefore the question of our commenting on whether the Company has appropriately disclosed the details in its standalone financial statements does not arise. - (a) The physical verification of inventory (excluding stocks with third parties) has been conducted at reasonable intervals by the Management during the year and, in our opinion, the coverage and procedures of such verification by Management is appropriate.
+- Based on the information and explanations furnished to us, no proceedings have been initiated on or are pending against the Company for holding benami property under the Prohibition of Benami Property Transactions Act, 1988 (as amended in 2016) (formerly the Benami Transactions (Prohibition) Act, 1988 (45 of 1988)) and Rules made thereunder, and therefore the guestion of our commenting on whether the Company has appropriately disclosed the details in its standalone financial statements does not arise. - ii.
+The physical verification of inventory (excluding stocks with third parties) has been conducted at reasonable intervals by the Management during the year and, in our opinion, the coverage and procedures of such verification by Management is appropriate.
 In respect of inventory lying with third parties, these have substantially been confirmed by them.
 In respect of inventories of stores and spares, the Management has a verification programme designed to cover the items over a period of three years.
 The discrepancies noticed on physical verification of inventory as compared to book records were not 10% or more in aggregate for each class of inventory. - (b) During the year, the Company has been sanctioned working capital limits in excess of ₹5 crore, in aggregate, from banks on the basis of security of current assets.
 The Company has filed quarterly returns or statements with such banks, which are in agreement with the books of account other than those as set out below.